-Lifestyle factors including diet and physical activity levels are responsible for the majority of these conditions so many are suffering from today.
+Lifestyle choices liked diet and physical activity levels are responsible for the majority of these diseases so many are suffering from today.

 What Does the Gallbladder Do?